PIFu for the Real World: A Self-supervised Framework to Reconstruct Dressed Human from Single-view Images: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel self-supervised framework, named SelfPIFu, which is able to utilize abundant and diverse in-the-wild images lacking 3D GT during training, resulting in largely improved reconstructions when tested on unconstrained in-the-wild image.
 Firstly, we empirically find that the estimated depth usually contains plausible details and is more robust than the estimated normal, and propose to use the depth map as the intermediate input for single-view 3D human reconstruction.
 Then we further propose to exploit the inferred depth map as supervision to guide the learning of the implicit function by designing a novel depth-guided self-supervised SDF-based PIFu learning module.
 This module contains two components, i.e. volume-aware and surface-aware supervision, to better utilize the depth information.
 As a result, our SelfPIFu improves the reconstruction quality compared with the normal-based PIfuHD and generalize better on real world images.
+We believe that the SelfPIFu can lead to more accurate and robust reconstructions, particularly in real-world settings.

 \textbf{Limitation.} We utilize depth as an intermediate input in the overall SelfPIFu framework.
 Naturally, the accuracy of depth map affects the final results.
 Although the depth estimator predicts plausible and detailed results in standard and easy poses (e.g. standing-like poses), the robustness of the depth estimator it suffers from extreme poses.